6 takeaways from Biden's high-stakes interview

 In an effort to quell that concern, Biden sat for a network TV interview with ABC’s George Stephanopoulos Friday night.

 Did it work?
-That will become clearer in coming days, but here are five takeaways from the interview:
+That will become clearer in coming days, but here are six takeaways from the interview:

 1. He was better than in the debate, but Biden’s age is clearly showing.